 Much quieter than other cooling systems.
 There’s no noisy outdoor compressor or fan.
 The indoor unit is generally as loud as a refrigerator.

 Low maintenance and long-lived.
 The indoor components typically last about 25 years (compared with 15 years or less for a furnace or conventional AC unit) and more than 50 years for the ground loop.
 The system has fewer moving parts and is protected from outdoor elements, so it requires minimal maintenance.

 Fact 4: There are downsides, besides the cost

 Not a DIY project.
 Sizing, design and installation require pro expertise for the most efficient system.

-Still relatively new, so there are fewer installers and may not be possible on some lots.
+Still relatively new, so there are fewer installers and less competition (which is why prices remain high).

+Installation is highly disruptive to the landscape and may not be possible on some lots.
 Heavy drilling or digging equipment will definitely crush your prize petunias.